 - Range Charts

-Open the US Unemployment by Gender and Race/Ethnicity May 2020 sample data in Google Sheets and go to File > Make a Copy to create your own version in your Google Drive.
-Or download the sample data in Excel format to your computer.
+Open the US Earnings by Gender by Education Level data in Google Sheets and go to File > Make a Copy to create your own version in your Google Drive.

 Open Datawrapper in your browser and click Start Creating.
 We recommend that you create a free account to better manage your visualizations, but it’s not required.